makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/windows-powershell.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about PowerShell basics, how to navigate the file system and work with files in PowerShell, about Piping, Filtering, and Sorting Data, how to identify System and Network Information, about Real-Time System Analysis when using PowerShell, and Scripting with PowerShell.